8th International Clay Conference

 FranceView on Google Maps

-The 8th International Conference on Clays in natural and engineered barriers for radioactive waste confinement is to be held on 8-11 June 2020 in Nancy, France.
+Postponed due to Covid-19 in 2020, the 8th International Conference on Clays in Natural and Engineered Barriers for Radioactive Waste Confinement is to be held from 13-16th June 2022 in Nancy, France.

 In a number of countries, clays are being considered as the potential host rock for geological disposal of radioactive waste.
 Also, the use of compacted swelling clays as an engineered barrier component is envisioned within the multi-barrier concept in a wider range of host rocks, such as bentonite-based backfill material for different rock options or repurposed clay rock material especially for clay host rocks.